 It is distinguished as a major public transport node.
 The street edges provide a strong sense of urban enclosure, created by the uniformity of the buildings lining the streets, resulting in the effect of "an urban room".
 The majority of these buildings are of a consistent height and street alignment and exhibit similar architectural themes.

-Lang Park derives its significance from its dedication as one of the early urban parks in 1866 and its association with the earlier Shot's Church.
-The park is considered as a northern gateway to Central Sydney and provides a visual relief in this highly developed area.
+Lang Park derives its significance from its dedication as one of the early urban parks in 1866 and its association with the earlier Scot's Church.
+The park provides a visual relief in this highly developed area.